-Mains electricity is not readily available within the Cannock Town Centre.
-Requests for use of this facility at a daily rate must be made to the Council at the time of application.
+Mains electricity is not readily available within the town centres.
+Special requests for use of this facility at a daily rate must be made to the Council at the time of application.
 Only quiet running generators may be used to provide power.